 Situated seaside, the quaint port town of Auray is well worth a visit if only to catch a glimpse of the rugged coastline that makes the region so iconic.
 Much of the town dates back to the 1600s and 1700s when the port was a major trading hub for international sales.

-The port even welcomes Benjamin Franklin when he visited l’Hexagon to support the French Revolution.
-Today, the town is little changed.
+The port even welcomed Benjamin Franklin when he visited l’Hexagone to support the French Revolution.
+Today, the town is little changed and a visit to this, one of the most beautiful towns in Brittany, truly feels akin to stepping back in time.
 Think small restaurants, chic boutiques and plenty of picturesque views.
+Otherwise, be sure to explore the many abbeys, chapels, and churches which litter the surrounding region.